 5. Supporting Children Potentially at Greater Risk of Harm

-Whilst all children should be protected, Wateringbury CE Primary School acknowledge that some groups of children are potentially at greater risk of harm.
-This can include the following groups:
+• Whilst all children should be protected, DSTC acknowledges that some groups of children are potentially at greater risk of harm.
+This can include the following groups.

 5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)